NetGovern/deployments/kubernetes/README.md

 	$ ansible-playbook -i hosts ~/kube-cluster/master.yml

 This is where we actually get things going.
 Kubeadm init creates the cluster, and set the inter node network all the pods will live on.
 This happens to be the default network space for flannel, and we're just opportunistically informing the master node that that's what we'll be using.
-We then create the .kube durectory in ubuntu's home folder and copy /etc/kubernetes/admin.conf into it.
+We then create the .kube directory in ubuntu's home folder and copy /etc/kubernetes/admin.conf into it.
 This is the directory you copy from machine to machine to cheat and run kubectl locally.

 Once kubectl is configured with that file, the  last task runs kubectl apply to install Flannel and enable inter pod networking.